 What are API Signature and Certificate credentials and how do I request them?

-API credentials identify you as a PayPal Business account holder authorized to perform API operations.
+API credentials identify you as a PayPal Business account holder authorised to perform API operations.
 There are 2 authentication methods to choose from:

 - API Signature: We use a username, password, and a unique string of numbers and letters to identify your account.
 API Signature credentials don’t expire and are easier to implement and more commonly used.